The Best Softshell Jacket for Women Review

 At 1.36 lbs, the Apex Bionic and Patagonia Adze are tied for the heaviest shells we tested.
 On the featherweight side is the 0.85 lb Marmot ROM - Women's, half of which is constructed with a very thin and light material.
 All of the other shells hover around a pound each, which is adequate.
 None are so heavy and bulky that we could consider leaving them behind on a long day, but at the same time none of them are light or protective enough to be much use on a backpacking or overnight trip.
 In that case we would suggest a lightweight waterproof layer.

 The shells in this review came with a similar list of features with a few exceptions: every one except the Mammut Ultimate Hoody comes with an adjustable hem, all except the MHW Alchemy have zippered hand pockets, and all except the Kruser Ridge have hoods.

 Some shells are designed with a specific purpose in mind.
-For instance, both the Mixed Guide Hoody and the Alchemy are targeted at ice and alpine climbers.
+For instance the Alchemy are targeted at ice and alpine climbers.
 Because of this they both have features that climbers look for, such as helmet-compatible hoods, adjustable cuffs, and cross-over chest pockets that don't interfere with a harness or pack waist-belt.